Judgment Collection Case Law in Florida

 Pre-Judgment Limits: Grupo Mexicano v.
 Alliance Bond Fund

-The U.S. Supreme Court’s decision in Grupo Mexicano de Desarrollo, S.A. v.
-Alliance Bond Fund, Inc., 527 U.S. 308 (1999), drew the foundational line between pre-judgment and post-judgment creditor rights: a federal court cannot freeze a debtor’s assets before judgment unless a statute authorizes it.
+The U.S. Supreme Court held in Grupo Mexicano de Desarrollo, S.A. v.
+Alliance Bond Fund, Inc., 527 U.S. 308 (1999), that a federal court cannot freeze a debtor’s assets before judgment unless a statute authorizes it.
+The case involved unsecured noteholders who sued a Mexican holding company after missed interest payments.
+The creditors sought a preliminary injunction preventing the company from transferring its best assets to preferred Mexican creditors.
+The Supreme Court reversed the injunction in a 5-4 decision.

-Proceedings Supplementary: § 56.29 and Its Key Cases
+Proceedings Supplementary and Its Key Cases

 Third-Party Reach and Fraudulent Transfer Powers